 II.
 Procedures for Situations Involving an Actual or Potential Conflict of Interest

 A. Disclosure Form

-All Interested Persons (with the exception of substantial contributors and/or family members of any Interested Person) must submit a completed disclosure form (available at: http://my.wlu.edu/document/conflictdisclosure) on or about August 1 of each year or upon employment or commencement of trustee service (as applicable).
+All Interested Persons (with the exception of substantial contributors and/or family members of any Interested Person) must submit a completed disclosure form (available for trustees/former trustees at https://go.wlu.edu/trusteedisclosure and for employees/former employees at https://go.wlu.edu/employeedisclosure) on or about August 1 of each year or upon employment or commencement of trustee service (as applicable).
 Each such individual has a continuing duty to update the disclosure form to their direct supervisor (if applicable) and the General Counsel when an actual or potential conflict of interest (or the appearance of a conflict of interest) arises at any other time(s) during the year.
 All other Interested Persons must disclose an actual or potential conflict of interest to the Office of General Counsel upon becoming aware of such conflict of interest.

 B. Approval of Transactions

 Any transaction between an Interested Person/Entity and the University must be reported to the Office of General Counsel, who shall advise the Chair of the Trusteeship Committee of the Board of Trustees (if the Interested Person is a trustee or trustee emeritus) or the Chair of the Audit Committee (for all transactions involving an Interested Person other than a trustee or trustee emeritus) on a timely basis.
 The Board Committee on Trusteeship or the Audit Committee shall make the determination, on a case-by-case basis, depending on the facts and circumstances (using procedures as set forth below), as to whether each transaction, arrangement, or association will be prohibited because of an actual conflict of interest that cannot be adequately managed.